malashonock/interview-prep-notes/NG꞉ Forms꞉ Validation - Reactive.md

 });
 ```

-**NB!**: it's recommended to set `updateOn` for performance optimization, to preven async validator from running on each value change.
+**NB!**: it's recommended to set `updateOn` for performance optimization, to prevent async validator from running on each value change.